 Many Websites offer up their content in an RSS feed (Really Simply Syndication).
-These feeds send headline summaries of new content directly to your RSS reader, including Safari’s built in reader.
-The reader is available within the browser’s Shared Links pane and is denoted by the eponymous @ symbol in the Safari sidebar.
+These feeds send headline summaries of new content directly to your RSS reader, which until iOS 11 included Safari’s built in reader.
+This was available within the browser’s Shared Links pane, denoted by the eponymous @ symbol in the Safari sidebar.

 UPDATED 31/7/17: Looks like this feature disappears in iOS 11.
 In the instructions referenced below the area in which you find the @ icon now gives you a clock face icon through which you can check your history.
 That’s a shame as RSS is kind of cool!

-When you are on a website you want to subscribe to you need to find the RSS icon.
+When you were on a website you want to subscribe to you needed to find the RSS icon.
 The appearance of these varies between sites – we use this icon in our Follow menu.

 - Tap the icon and you’ll be asked if you want to add the Website to your Shared Links sidebar.
 You should tap Add.

 - You’ll want to see the feed, so tap the sidebar icon, which looks like this:

 - Tap the @ symbol you see at the top right of the sidebar to get to your Shared Links.

 - In future you’ll find new content appear in the section soon after it is published on the site you are watching.

 - Use this link to test this out